bacalhau-project/bacalhau/docs/getting-started/workload-onboarding.md

 * Public container registries only
 * Containers must have an `x86_64` CPU architecture
-* The `--inputs` and `--input-voumes` flags do not support CID subpaths.
+* The `--inputs` and `--input-volumes` flags do not support CID subpaths.
 Directories only.
 * The `--input-urls` flag does not support URL directories.
 Single files only.

 ### Onboarding